saiful-cse/isp-user-behavior-anomaly-dataset/README.md

 To ensure privacy and confidentiality, the following anonymization steps have been applied:

 - User identifiers are irreversibly hashed and encoded into numeric user IDs.
-- Source and destination IP addresses have been removed.
+- Source and destination IP addresses have been completely removed.
 - No packet payload or application-level content is included.
 - No ISP name, geographic identifier, or organizational metadata is disclosed.
-- Timestamp information is retained only for coarse-grained temporal analysis and does not enable user identification.
+- Logged timestamps are left completely unaltered.
+Since the associated framework relies purely on aggregated statistical metadata rather than sequential time-series tracking, explicit temporal sequence processing was omitted.

 As a result, the dataset does not allow re-identification of users or the originating ISP.